 The next morning we returned to Sileti Lodge for much needed showers.
 Charles and I spent the night there, but Phil and Ash returned to the hippo spot for one more try.
 Torrential rain stopped play at midnight, and though they didn’t see a Pygmy Hippo they did see a Yellow-backed Duiker on the walk in.

 What a trip!
 Certainly not the easiest or most comfortable I have taken but one of the most memorable.
 A week later I am still dreaming every night that I am back in the forest.
-The mammal aside, we were blown away by the friendliness and all round niceness of the people we worked with, especially Alusine in Tiwai, Benjamin and Pietro at the RSPB in Gola, and our research technicians/ camp managers in Gola (above).
+The mammals aside, we were blown away by the friendliness and all round niceness of the people we worked with, especially Alusine in Tiwai, Benjamin and Pietro at the RSPB in Gola, and our research technicians/ camp managers in Gola (above).
 Thank you all so much.

 And, more than ever, I sincerely hope our report will inspire others to visit.
 Not only because I know you will have a good time, but because of all the benefits a visit can bring to the local community and wildlife.
 This is a real chance for the mammalwatching world to help conservation efforts.